CER-REC/conditions/app/components/StreamGraph/Control/README.md

 ## Requirements

-* [ ] Handles click event
 * [X] Text reflects number of Conditions
-* [ ] Appears only when user clicks on the StreamGraph
+* [X] Appears only when user clicks on the StreamGraph
 * [ ] Disappears when user clicks outside of the StreamGraph
+* [ ] Handles drag event
+* [ ] Handles arrow key events
+* [ ] Handles tab events

 ## Interaction Requirements

-Interaction for the Control component will be handled by the StreamGraph
+The user can drag, arrow or tab across the x-axis, or if they click again on the stream graph, the control will move to the nearest location of the new click.

 ## Accessibility Requirements